Robert McClain: Jacksonville Jaguars

 On December 12, 2011, McClain signed with the Jacksonville Jaguars.
 On December 30, 2011, he was released after the team claimed offensive tackle William Robinson off waivers.

 Atlanta Falcons

 McClain had a standout season in 2012 for the Atlanta Falcons.
 After cutting Dunta Robinson, and letting Chris Owens and Brent Grimes walk to the Cleveland Browns and the Miami Dolphins, respectively, in free agency, McClain reprised his role in the nickel spot behind Asante Samuel and Desmond Trufant in 2013.
-He intercepted Drew Brees in Week 1.
+He intercepted Drew Brees in Week 1 of the 2014 season.

 New England Patriots

 McClain signed with the New England Patriots on March 18, 2015.
 He was released by the Patriots on September 5, 2015.

 Carolina Panthers (second stint)

-On December 15, 2015, McClain re-signed with the Carolina Panthers and became a starter.
+On December 15, 2015, McClain re-signed with the Panthers and became a starter.
 On February 7, 2016, he was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 McClain was released by the Panthers on December 9, 2016.